Why Consistency Feels Boring but Works

 Professionals are comfortable:

-• sitting in cash
+• Sitting in cash

-• skipping days with no clear opportunity
+• Skipping days with no clear opportunity

-• closing charts when nothing is there
+• Closing charts when nothing is there

-• doing nothing without guilt
+• Doing nothing without guilt

 Most traders interpret boredom as failure.
+Professionals interpret it as information.
+It means conditions aren't favorable.

 How this protects your portfolio